cubee-cb/linux-vr-compat/README.md

 ### Sushi Ben Demo

 ### ^ Ragnarock
 - Successfully launches with GE-Proton7-55.
-Fails to launch with D3D11 error on latest.
+Fails to launch with D3D11 error on GE-Proton9-18.
 - Hammer/drum offsets seem to get stuck changing when adjustments are made, even when the joystick is released.

 ### ^ Into the Radius
 - Successfully launches with GE-Proton7-55.
-Fails to launch with D3D11 error on latest.
+Fails to launch with D3D11 error on GE-Proton9-18.
 - Extremely blurry by default, had to increase in-game resolution scale and turn off TAA.

 ### Vacation Simulator